Nubya Garcia

-Nubya Nyasha Garcia (born 1991) is an English jazz musician, saxophonist, composer and bandleader.
+Nubya Nyasha Garcia (born 1991) is a British jazz musician, saxophonist, composer and bandleader.

 Early life and education

 Garcia was born in 1991 in Camden Town, London, the youngest of four siblings, to a Guyanese mother, a former civil servant, and a British Trinidadian filmmaker father.

-Garcia followed her three older siblings to the local Camden Saturday Music Centre at the age of 5, where she first learned the violin and later played the viola in the London Schools Symphony Orchestra (LSSO).
+Garcia followed her three older siblings to the local Camden Saturday Music Centre at the age of five, where she first learned the violin and later played the viola in the London Schools Symphony Orchestra (LSSO).
 Garcia's upbringing by her stepdad, a brass player, and music loving mother, coupled with the music activities at Camden School for Girls, meant she was exposed to multiple genres of music.